Sneaker Fortress

 But it wasn’t this news in itself that was trouble.
 What had transpired in the build-up to her resignation and her family’s ties to the reseller market has been a hot topic amongst sneakerheads all week.

-In 2018, Hebert had disclosed to the company that her son, Joe, recently started a sneaker reseller business, West Coast Streetwear.
+In 2018, Hebert disclosed to the company that her son, Joe, recently started a sneaker reseller business, West Coast Streetwear.
 Company execs signed off on it and seemingly had no issues.
-The business was originally registered to Ann’s husband, Pascal, as Joe had been underage at the time according to Oregon law.
+The business was originally registered to Ann’s husband, Pascal, as Joe had been underage at the time, according to Oregon law.

 The business was then transferred in 2019 to Joe.
 All of this happened without public knowledge, and even upon this being made public during the course of the week, Nike’s statement further angered the community – “no conflict of interest.”